 In the modelling part, a zero-dimensional (0-D) model is constructed to simulate the processes of a spark-ignition engine operation.
 The heat release part, which is key to the modelling, is based on the well-postulated Eddy Break-up and Laminar Burn-up model meant for turbulent pre-mixed wrinkled flames.
 The two key input parameter sets for the heat release sub-model are derived from further computations.
 The laminar burning velocity data, at pressures and temperatures encountered in an engine combustion chamber is obtained from computations based on a one dimensional flame code.
 The turbulence parameters, namely, turbulent intensity and integral length scale are obtained from three-dimensional CFD computations for engine combustion chamber geometry, involving bowl-in piston arrangement at CR of 17.0 and 11.5.
 These turbulence parameters are further assumed to undergo variations under reacting conditions by using simple rapid distortion process as stated in the literature.
-The variation of motored turbulence parameters under reacting condition need to be further explored using techniques such as Large Eddy Simulation.
+The in-cylinder pressure predictions are made by incorporating data on laminar burning velocity, turbulence parameters and flame displacement from the above-mentioned computations.